kousheekc/Kinematics/README.md

 To install the kinematics library on the Arduino IDE go to **Sketch -> Include Library -> Manage Libraries** and search for **Kinematics** in the search bar.
 Select the latest version and click **Install**.

 ## Usage
+The library consists of 2 primary classes.
+These classes along with the corresponding public methods are described below.

+### Kinematics class
+'''
+#include "Kinematics.h"

+Kinematics kinematics_object(6);
+'''

 ## License
 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.